Skip to main content

 Heath is a small, affluent lakeside city of about 9,000 residents on the western shore of Lake Ray Hubbard in Rockwall County.
 Custom homes on larger lots define the community, with median home values well above $500,000.
 The city sits in Texas's smallest county by area, just 147 square miles, yet Rockwall County consistently ranks among the wealthiest in the state.

-What Septic Services Are Available in Heath?
+Septic Services Available in Heath

 Heath's large custom homes and lakeside location mean local septic companies regularly handle high-value properties with complex soil and water table conditions.